 We will give you the name and contact details of the person who will be looking into your complaint, and we will tell you what happens next.

-We will look carefully into the issues you raise.
+We will look carefully into the issues you raise and keep you informed throughout the process.
 We might get in touch to make sure we understand your concerns and get more details.
 If you have any information that is relevant please send it to the person handling your complaint.

-We will usually send it within eight weeks of getting your complaint.
-If you are not happy, you might be able to refer your complaint to the Financial Ombudsman Service (FOS), and you may be able to take civil action.
+If you are not happy, you might be able to refer your complaint to the Financial Ombudsman Service (FOS).

 Getting in touch with the Financial Ombudsman Service